Saab 92

 All early Saab 92s were painted in a dark green colour similar to British racing green.
 According to some sources, Saab had a surplus of green paint from wartime production of airplanes; "All the cars were painted bottle green, a colour that became something of a trade mark for Saab cars.
 The underlying reason was that the armed forces had bought large quantities of a green cellulose paint for camouflage painting.
 However, the paint did not suit the terrain and the entire consignment of paint was sold off.
 Saab bought it and that was why both the aircraft and cars ended up green."

 Saab's rally history already started two weeks after the 92 was released, when Saab's head engineer Rolf Mellde entered the Swedish Rally and came second in his class.

 Only 700 1950 models were made.
-In 1951, the German VDO instruments were replaced by American Stewart-Warner components.
+In 1951, German VDO instruments replaced the originally-fitted American Stewart-Warner components.

-In 1952 Greta Molander won the 'Coupe des Dames' of the 0 in a 92, tuned to 35 hp (26 kW).
+In 1952 Greta Molander won the 'Coupe des Dames' of the Monte Carlo Rally in a 92, tuned to 35 hp (26 kW).
 In 1953, the 92B arrived with a much larger rear window and larger luggage space (with an opening lid).
 It was now available in grey, blue-grey, black and green.
 In 1954 the Saab 92 got the new Solex 32BI carburetor and a new ignition coil giving 28 hp (21 kW).
 The US headlights were replaced with Hella units.
 Another novelty was that a textile roof (semi-cab or cabrio coach) was offered as an option.
 The colour maroon was also introduced this year.
 In 1955, it acquired an electric fuel pump and square tail lights installed in the rear fenders.
 The colours were grey, maroon and a new color, moss green.

-The English aviation test pilot 'Bob' Moore, who had helped to develop the Saab Tunnan (J29) jet aircraft, brought a 1955 Saab 92B back to England, when he returned, later to become the first managing director of Saab GB Ltd. This was reputedly the first-ever Saab car imported to the UK.
+The English aviation test pilot Bob Moore, who had helped to develop the Saab Tunnan (J29) jet aircraft, brought a 1955 Saab 92B back to England, when he returned, later to become the first managing director of Saab GB Ltd. This was reputedly the first-ever Saab car imported to the UK.

 The Saab 93 was introduced in December 1955, but both the 92B and 93 were produced at the same time, for a while.
 The last 92 was assembled in late 1956–early 1957.
 Two new colours, grey-green and beige, were available.
 A total of 20,128 Saab 92s were made.

 The Saab 92 appears on a Swedish postage stamp.